Charles J. Conrad

 Charles Julius Conrad (November 28, 1909 – January 15, 1998) was an American politician and actor who served in the California State Assembly for the 57th district from 1947 to 1973 and during World War II, he served in the United States Coast Guard.
 He was defeated in 1972 by Howard Berman.
-He appeared on Sergeant Preston of the Yukon and Perry Mason TV shows.
+He appeared in the television programs Sergeant Preston of the Yukon and Perry Mason (as a judge).